joaedwar/kcp-glbc/docs/getting_started/overview.md

 # What is KCP?

-Kube-like Control Plane (KCP) is a prototype of a multi-tentant Kubernetes control plane for workloads on many clusters.
+KCP is a prototype of a multi-tentant Kubernetes control plane for workloads on many clusters.

 It provides a generic CustomResourceDefinition (CRD) apiserver that is divided into multiple logical clusters that enable multitenancy of cluster-scoped resources such as CRDs and Namespaces.